 Writing Studies at Millersville

-The Department of English has six tenured/tenure-track faculty who are writing studies specialists.
+The Department of English has seven tenured/tenure-track faculty who are writing studies specialists.